As you continue to discover more about using WordPress, you may occasionally come across the term blogroll.

 Plugin Description

-The Link Library plugin lets you publish a list of your link categories and a complete list of links plus descriptions and notes …
+The Link Library plugin lets you output a list of your link categories and a complete list of all your links together with notes and descriptions …

-(List of links created with Link library.
-Screenshot taken from Link Library plugin documentation.)
+(Link Library links.
+Screenshot taken from Link Library plugin website.)

-Link Library can be used to create a page on your web site containing a list of all of the link categories in your Links section, and all links defined for these categories.
-You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your links that lets your site users be made aware of any additions made to to your link library.
+Link Library can be used to create a page on your site that contains all the link categories in your Links section, and all links listed in these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links so that your site users can become aware of additions to your link library.

-To learn more this useful plugin, visit the plugin site:
+To learn more this great plugin, go here:

 Congratulations!
-Now you know how to how to add a blogroll and manage links to other websites in your WordPress sidebar menu.
+Now you know how to add external links to WordPress.

-We have written a comprehensive article on how to easily add HTML links to your WordPress content.
-Go here to learn more about this:
+We have written a comprehensive article on how to add HTML links to WordPress.
+Go here to learn more:

 "Your training is the best in the world!
 It is simple, yet detailed, direct, understandable, memorable, and complete."
 Andrea Adams, FinancialJourney.org